CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2024/Cooptrail/README.md

 ## Introduction

-I am 30 years old and iam a multitalented person with the goal of accomplishing everything that interests me
+My name is Jeremy I am 30 years old and iam a multitalented hardworking and determined person with the goal of becoming a software engineer

-I learned about the code crew through a family member of mines coding is something i was once very familiar with and with the help of the people here im sure everything will return and i can learn something new
+I learned about the code crew through a family member of mines coding is something iam familiar with utilizing the help of the people here with CodeCrew im sure that the knowledge that i obtain will branch me off into a new career and differnt lifestyle